 Licence granted by the Licensing Authority to an individual that authorises that individual to supply alcohol or authorise the supply of alcohol in accordance with a premises licence.
-The licence is valid for 10 years.

 "DESIGNATED PREMISES SUPERVISOR (DPS)"

 The individual named in the premises licence as the premises supervisor.
 The Designated Premises Supervisor must hold a valid Personal Licence.